 What Paint to Use on a Dresser

-Honestly, it all depends on what you are wanting your dresser to look like in the end.
+Honestly, it all depends on what you want your piece to look like in the end.

 • Shabby chic?